 - 2. Use the AIR/▲ or SHIFT/▼ button to place the prompt next to the combustible gas channel (in this example CH4). - 3.
 Press the POWER/ENTER button.
 The combustible gas target gas label flashes.
-This indicates that this setting can now be updated. - Press the AIR/▲ or SHIFT/▼ buttons to display the available combustible gas target gas labels (CH4, HEX, H2, , and NOT USED).
+This indicates that this setting can now be updated. - 4.
+Press the AIR/▲ or SHIFT/▼ buttons to display the available combustible gas target gas labels (CH4, HEX, H2, \\\, and NOT USED).

-NOTE: Select the HEX or setting to have the ability to activate Methane Elimination (see "Appendix B: Methane Elimination" on page 57 for more information).
+NOTE: Select the HEX or \\\ setting for Methane Elimination (see "Appendix B: Methane Elimination" on page 58 for more information.)